quoteboxqa/api/source/includes/_company.md

 400 Badrequest - { validation related errors }
 </aside>

-## Clean up recipient-company(s)
+## Clean up

-This endpoint will delete all recipients with no quotes associated with itself within a recipient-company associated with an account.
+This endpoint resembles a scenario when an user wants to quickly delete all recipient(s) (person & companies) associated with his/her account with whom no quotes (irrespective of the type) are associated.

 ```shell
 # HTTP REQUEST BODY